Details and Policies for Summer Camp (updated 6/9/26)

 Field Trip Schedule

-These are field trip this summer.
+These are field trips this summer.
 They are also listed on our Google Calendar.

-• Campers get one camp shirt per summer.
+• Campers get one Activate shirt per summer.

-• Campers wear their Activate shirts as swim shirts on swim days, which are Mondays, Wednesdays, and Fridays, because it helps us keep track of campers in the crowded pool and offers some sun protection.
+• Campers wear their Activate shirts as swim shirts on Mondays, Wednesdays, and Fridays because it helps us keep track of campers in the crowded pool and provides some sun protection.
 We’re not overly strict with this policy because we understand that sometimes shirts are in the laundry.
 If kids don’t wear their Activate shirt swimming, they should wear a different swim top that covers their torso and shoulders for sun protection.

-• Campers going on the Week-8 Oaks Park trip should wear their Activate shirt.
+• Campers going on the Week-7 Oaks Park trip should wear their Activate shirt.

 • They don’t need to wear their camp shirts on Tuesdays and Thursdays.